The Mysterious Inspiration Behind Vladimir Nabokov’s “Lolita”

 Could there be a connection between Louise Brooks’ life and the fictional tale written by Nabokov?
 Since Wahl was the author’s classmate, is it possible that his experiences with the famed Hollywood star helped to influence his advice for his controversial classic?

-The reason why this is a theory is because of Brooks’ childhood being so similar to the theme of Lolita.
+The reason why this is a theory is that Brooks’ childhood is so similar to the theme of Lolita.
 She made the most out of a terrible situation that changed her way of thinking and her overall sexuality when she was molested by a much older man at the age of nine.

 She refers to her molester as “Mr. Flowers” in her journal entries and letters, sometimes also as “Mr. Feathers”.
 She stated that because of those events, she always looked for some type of domination that she could fight against.
 Which makes the scene in Pandora’s Box where she violently bites the hand of her lover even more powerful than it already is.